aghavidel/ObsidianVaults/Network-and-Systems/USC-Courses/CS599 (DistSys)/Lecture 9.md

 ![[Pasted image 20240926122023.png|500]]

 A chain consists of a `HEAD` node and a `TAIL` node.
-- The head is the only node that receives write operations and updates.
+- `HEAD` is the only node that receives write operations and updates.
-- The tail node is the only one that is allowed to reply to queries (even updates issued to the head)
+- `TAIL` is the only one that is allowed to reply to queries (even updates issued to the head)
-- Requests from the head are forwarded to the tail over a reliable FIFO link.
+- Requests from `HEAD` are forwarded to `TAIL` over a reliable FIFO link.

 This has some nice properties:
-- When the tail replies to an update, we can be sure that the tail and all nodes behind it know about the updates.
+- When `TAIL` replies to an update, we can be sure that `TAIL` and all nodes behind it know about the updates.
-- The tail linearizes reads, so we still have linearizability.
+- The tail linearizes reads, so we still have linearizability (this is why we don't read from anywhere in between, we won't linearizability in that case!).
 ### Failures

 We should look into 3 scenarios: